RotichD/RotichD/README.md

-### Hi there 👋 my name is Dylan Rotich and I'm a Front End Developer
+### Hi there 👋 my name is Dylan Rotich and I'm a Full Stack Developer with a bias for the Front End
 ## Background
 I have a certificate of Full-Stack Development from the UC Berkeley Extension
 ## Current